 Flint grit and oyster shell grit are also required.
 The first helps them grind down the food (hens don't have teeth - or at least I'm told they are rare!) and the second is full of calcium to help them make strong egg shells.

 4Water.
 Lets not forget water!
-There are again a number of containers available.
+There are a number of water containers available and a wide variety of sizes suitable for young chicks to a large flock of hens.
 Galvanised containers are strong, plastic can break easily but it is useful to be able to see how much water is left in a container and you can also add supplements like Apple Cider Vinegar to the water if you have plastic containers.
 The most important factor though is that they should always have fresh water available and there should again be enough drinkers available for the birds at the bottom of the pecking order.

 5Breed selection and numbers.
 Now comes the hardest part - selecting the breed(s) of chickens you want to keep!
 Try looking through our Chicken Breeds section for ideas but keep in mind you may have to travel to get some of the more rare breeds.
 Think about what you want them for, what space you have and how many can be comfortably housed.
 Think about what size of birds - Large fowl, or bantams.
 Unless you have a fairly large set up then it is advisable not to mix different sized birds so that there are fewer problems with pecking.
 It is also best to buy all of your chickens in one go from one breeder where they have been kept together if you can, this ensures they all get along well and they will settle in faster.
 Introducing new birds is rarely pleasant as they re-establish the pecking order.
 There is an article here that lists the pure breed chickens found in the UK.